Today we will explain which are the key metrics that you need to adopt if you really want to become customer-centric.

 Number three The Star rating of your products

-Implementing these new metrics and connecting the employee incentives to them is essential if you want to foster a customer-centric transformation in your organization.
+Implementing these new metrics and connecting the employee incentives to them is essential if you want to foster a customer-centric transformation.

 Watch our video about who will benefit from customer feedback analysis in your company